-Two main Household Waste Recycling Centres (tips) in:
+There are two main Household Waste Recycling Centres (tips):

-Arrive at least ten minutes before we close to give you enough time to unload your recycling and waste.
+Arrive at least 10 minutes before we close to give you enough time to unload your recycling and waste.

 A permit scheme is operated at both centres and affects householders using a van, pick-up or towing a trailer over 1.52metres (5 feet).

 - Books, DVDs and CDs.